vojinpavlovic/nginx_gateway/README.md

 For rate limiting, we have eight levels.
 One is most non aggressive, and eight is most aggresive.
 You can define your rate limiting strategy.
 For more information you can check [nginx rate limiting docs](https://docs.nginx.com/nginx/admin-guide/security-controls/controlling-access-proxied-http/).
 If you want to know what rate limiting levels do, check [limit_req.conf](https://github.com/vojinpavlovic/vasaknjiga_gateway/blob/main/limit_req.conf).

+Note: Zone is limited to 10mb, and 16.000 ip addresses is 1mb, you can have maximum 160.000 ip addresses in one zone.

 So, in your location we would need to add rate limiting.
 We would need to add limit_req zone=[your-rate-limit-zone];

 ```